Application deadline for Editor-in-Chief is February 29, 2020.

-Application deadline for all other editorial positions is March 14 at noon.
+Application deadline for all other editorial positions is March 9, 2020.

 Working for the Sheaf is a great way to contribute to your local campus community and meet like-minded individuals with a passion for journalism, language and visual arts!
 Join our team for the chance to build your creative portfolio, learn practical career skills, make awesome new friends, expand your professional resume, add value to your university education and make money doing something you love.

 Links and descriptions of the jobs the Sheaf offers can be found below.

 All positions, except for the Editor-in-Chief, are considered part-time.
 Hiring for ALL positions takes place in March of each year and training runs from mid-March until the end of April.
 The official employment contract for Sheaf staff runs from May 1 to April 30 of the following year.